Last weekend we were hit with that terrible first World dilemma – day trip or mini break? It doesn’t take a genius to work out which option we chose.

-Early Saturday morning we bundled into the car with the Wee White Dug, bound for Glen Lyon and an overnight stay at the dug friendly Fortingall Hotel.
-Having street viewed the hotel via google it ticked my remote requirements.
-Pretty scenery, tiny village and single track road.
+Early Saturday morning we bundled into the car with The Wee White Dug.
+We were Glen Lyon bound for an overnight stay at the dog-friendly Fortingall Hotel in the pretty Perthshire village of Fortingall.
+Having street viewed the hotel on Google Maps it ticked all of my remote location requirements – pretty scenery, tiny village and a single track road.

-We parked at Innerwick on the Meggernie Estate and checked a route map located in the carpark.
-We opted for Cam Chreag an 8 mile hike up a Corbett and back.
+We parked at Innerwick on the Meggernie Estate and checked a route map located in the car park.
+We decided to do the Cam Chreag route, an 8 mile hike up a Corbett and back.
 A Corbett is a Scottish hill between 2,500 and 3,000 feet high.

 Mr G insisted he’d seen the start of the route a little further down the road by a war memorial.
-I did point out that the map seemed to suggest it was pretty much where we were standing but he was undeterred so off we marched Towards said war memorial………
+I mentioned the map seemed to suggest we were already at the start of the route but he was adamant, so off we marched in the direction of the war memorial.

-The climb up out of Innerwick was long and steep.
-Some might say never ending.
+Our hike out of Innerwick was long and steep.
+Some might say never ending or relentless.
 I muttered and moaned about Everest, the North Face of the Eiger, Meru and all of the other big mountains I could think of.

-Once we’d scaled K2 the going was easy.
-The weather Gods were kind and for once the rain that had been forecast didn’t materialise.
+Once we’d scaled K2 the going was much easier.
+The weather gods were smiling on us too, and the rain forecast didn’t materialise.

-The wee dug was happy as Larry.
+The wee dug was as happy as Larry amongst the heather and hills.
 It never ceases to amaze me how hardy terriers are.
-He might be no bigger than Tom Thumb but he’s a tough wee Scotsman through and through.
+The boy might be knee-high to a grasshopper but he’s a tough wee laddie.

-The hiking route is known as Kirk Path as churchgoers living in remote communities around Loch Rannoch used to walk it to get to Glenlyon Church at Innerwick.
-A 14 mile round trip over hill and moor in all weather just to listen to the meenister rant.
-No thank you.
+Our route got its name as church goers living in remote communities around Loch Rannoch once walked it to get to Glenlyon Church at Innerwick.
+A 14 mile round trip over hill and glen in all weather to listen to the meenister – no thank you.

-For lunch we headed to the nearby Glen Lyon Tearoom at Bridge of Balgie.
-I had reservations about it being open in early April given its remote location.
-I needn’t have worried.
-It was indeed open and hooching into the bargain.
-As the weather Gods were still smiling down on us we ate al fresco.
+We decided to stop for lunch at the popular Glen Lyon Tearoom at Bridge of Balgie.
+I wasn’t sure it’d be open in early April given the remote location.
+I needn’t have worried, it was open and hooching.
+Since it was a nice day we ate al fresco.
 Yay – our first al fresco lunch of 2016.
-Please let it be the first of many.

-We enjoyed freshly made soup, sandwiches, ice cold drinks and a nice strong pot of coffee.
-Casper the wee dug enjoyed some lean ham, tuna and a snooze under the table.
+We enjoyed home-made soup, sandwiches, ice-cold drinks and a nice pot of coffee.
+Casper enjoyed some lean ham, tuna and a snooze.
+All was good with the world.

-On arrival at our hotel to check in we heard those magic words which people travelling with dogs rarely, if ever hear.
-“You’ve been upgraded.”
-Yippee.
-Our room was beautiful.
-Roomy, tastefully decorated and with gorgeous views of the glen.
-They’d even left us a nice crystal decanter with a little tot of whisky each.
+Checking-in at the Fortingall Hotel we heard those magic words which people travelling with dogs rarely, if ever hear.
+“You’ve been upgraded” – yee hah.
+Our room was gorgeous – spacious, tastefully decorated and with pretty views of the glen.
+There was even a decanter with a little tot of whisky for us to enjoy.

 The Village of Fortingall has a very famous and very old resident.
-The Fortingall Yew.
-A tree believed to be the oldest living thing in Britain.
-It’s said to be 5,000 years old but experts think it’s more likely to be somewhere in the region of 2-3,000 years old.
+The Fortingall Yew is believed to be the oldest living thing in Britain.
+It’s said to be 5,000 years old, but experts think it’s more likely to be somewhere in the region of 2,000 – 3,000 years old.
 Whatever the true age it’s staggering to think how long it’s stood there.
-Nine years younger Mr G kindly pointed out that it was even older than me!
+Nine years my junior Mr G kindly pointed out that it was even older than me.

-The Ewe Bar at the hotel is lovely.
-Traditional and cosy with a roaring log fire.
-We were lucky enough to arrive as some local musicians were jamming.
-Two guitars, a fiddle and some singing.
-A brilliant fusion of country and folk.
+The Ewe Bar at the Fortingall Hotel is a relaxing haven with a roaring log fire.
+We arrived as some local musicians started jamming.
+Two guitars, a fiddle and song – they played a brilliant fusion of country and folk.

 A fruity red wine, roaring fire, live music and my two favourite boys.
 What could be better.

-We ended our evening in the lounge bar beside yet another cosy fire.
-It was blissfully calm and chilled until another couple joined us and preceeded to whisper instead of speak.
-It was freakishly odd.
-They seemed to weirdly believed that under no circumstances should they speak out loud in the hotel!
-Possibly they’d mistaken it for a library.
+We ended our night in the lounge bar beside another cosy fire.
+It was perfect until another couple joined us and preceded to whisper loudly instead of speaking.
+It was weird and distracting.
+They seemed to be convinced that speaking out loud in hotels was forbidden.
+Maybe they’d mistaken the hotel for a library.

-We retired to our room for a nightcap away from the deafening whispers.
+We decided to retreat to our room for a nightcap, and escape from their deafening whispers.

-I braved the firewater in a vain attempt to develop at least a slight appreciation of my national drink.
-Mmmmmm burn, mmmmm this one is quite smooth, burn.
-How people drink the stuff without grimacing and wincing is beyond me.
-Mr G wimped out entirely with a beer.
-Coward.
+I braved the firewater in an attempt to develop an appreciation of my national drink.
+“Sip” – burn.
+“It’s not too bad” – burn.
+“It’s actually quite smooth” – burn.
+How people manage to drink the stuff without grimacing is beyond me.
+Mr G wimped out completely and stuck with beer.

-Another excellent minibreak and top marks for dog friendliness.
+It’d been another excellent mini-break.
+And top marks too for dog friendliness and no hidden fees for dogs.
 The Wee White Dug gives The Fortingall Hotel and Glen Lyon a big paws up.
+We do too.

 Until next time ………..